AdobeDocs/audience-manager.it-IT/help/using/dil/dil-flash.md

  -->

-Analytics [!UICONTROL Props], [!UICONTROL eVars]ed eventi funzionano come caratteristiche in Audience Manager.
+Analytics [!UICONTROL Props], [!UICONTROL eVars], and events work like traits in Audience Manager.
 Le caratteristiche sono coppie chiave-valore e sono utilizzate per creare segmenti.
-Ad esempio, in un prop Analytics come `c30=foo`, `c30` è la chiave (una costante) ed `foo` è il valore (una variabile).
+For example, in an Analytics prop like `c30=foo`, `c30` is the key (a constant) and `foo` is the value (a variable).

 **Corrispondenza delle caratteristiche di Audience Manager in Analytics**

-Per utilizzare i dati di Analytics passati da [!UICONTROL Flash DIL], è necessario creare caratteristiche Audience Manager con `c_`il valore chiave prefissato.
+To use the Analytics data passed by [!UICONTROL Flash DIL], you should create Audience Manager traits that have the key value prefixed with `c_`.

 Vedere la tabella per esempi: